THE LIKE-A-PRO ICE CREAM

 Remove the strawberries with a slotted spoon and put them in the blender jug.

-Pour the syrup left in the bowl in medium saucepan,
+Pour the syrup left in the bowl into a medium saucepan.

 Blend the cold strawberries until smooth.